Outdooractive/mvt-tools/README.md

 .foo.bar == 1 and .value == 1 // true
 .foo == 1 or .bar == 2        // false
 .foo == 1 or .value == 1      // true
-.foo not          // true if foo does not exist
-.foo and .bar not // true if foo and bar don't exist together .foo or .bar not  // true if neither foo nor bar exist .foo.bar not      // true if "bar" in dictionary "foo" doesn't exist
+.foo not          // false, true if foo does not exist .foo and .bar not // true, foo and bar don't exist together .foo or .bar not  // false, true if neither foo nor bar exist .foo.bar not      // false, true if "bar" in dictionary "foo" doesn't exist
 ```

 Other: